Severus Snape is a bad teacher. McGonagall takes notice. Severus needs to be punished.

 There wasn’t a teacher around to reprimand him with some of the stories he told, and he abused that fact brilliantly.
 As stern as she was, she couldn’t give her boss a detention.
 And even she didn’t know what house he came from – can’t take points.

 The fourth and final reason was pretty clear-cut – There was no one down here that she wanted to talk to.
 There was absolutely nothing that was in the dungeons, other than Snape’s classroom, Filch’s room, and, of course, the Slytherin Common Room.

-She had never strolled the halls before, but she has gone to the Slytherin Common Room, to punish students who either didn’t show up to detention or was accused of something that happened earlier in the day.
+She had never strolled the halls before, but she had gone to the Slytherin Common Room, to punish students who either didn’t show up to detention or were accused of something that happened earlier in the day.